slyyyle/vg-todo/README.md

 *(Based on `components.json` confirming Shadcn/ui style (`default`), UI library (`@radix-ui/react-icons`), and utility (`tailwind-merge`, `clsx`), and `next.config.mjs` being standard for Next.js)*

+In other words it was made with v0 and then pulled locally and further developed in Cursor.
+Still learning, and laughing.

 ## 🚀 Getting Started

 1.  **Clone the repository:**